object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

 In this chapter we will start to learn how to combine pieces of code into larger units, and how to package up your code so that you or others can do the same.
-You will previously have written Python code in Jupyter notebooks, and possibly used an interactive Python environment such as IPython.
+You may previously have written Python code in Jupyter notebooks, and possibly used an interactive Python environment such as IPython.
 Jupyter notebooks are an excellent platform for writing and documenting short pieces of code.
 However, they are much less good for writing code which is designed to be